lumasullo/sml-ssi/README.md

    - sigma_vs_N.py calculates the average CRB as a function of N (detected photons)
    - sigma_vs_sbr.py calculates the average CRB as a function of SBR (signal-to-background ratio)

-2) The scripts will generate preview plots and also save the results in the folder results together with the metadata of the simulation parameters.
+2) The scripts will generate preview plots and also save the results in the folder "results" together with the metadata of the simulation parameters.
 You will have to move these results to the desired folder.
 For example I moved them into the sml_ssi/figure_[method] folders.

 3) If you want to explore other parameters than the ones analyzed in Masullo et al (2021) you have to change the simulation parameters in the scripts.